flutter/website/src/_includes/docs/install/flutter-doctor.md

 ## Start developing {{work-target}} apps with Flutter

-Congratulations!
+**Congratulations.**
-Now that you have installed all prerequisites and the Flutter SDK, you should be able to start developing Flutter apps for
+Having installed all prerequisites and the Flutter SDK, you can start developing Flutter apps for {{work-target}}.

-{{work-target}}.
+To continue on your learning journey, consult the following guides:

+- [Learn how to write your first Flutter app][codelab]
+- [First week experience of Flutter][fwe]

+[codelab]: /get-started/codelab/
+[fwe]: /get-started/fwe/